A Fault Line For The Nation

 The CEOs received an increase of 7.2% in 2019 and 8.4% in 2018.
 So it looks like they are hurting a little.
 That may be true for them comparatively, but not compared to the average line-level employee.

-In , written in May 2019 after the Equilar/AP CEO Pay Study was released, AP Business Writer Stan Choe observed, “But the last time the jobless rate was almost this low, in the late 1990’s, hourly pay rose at 4% to 4.5%.”
+In his article, written in May 2019 after the Equilar/AP CEO Pay Study was released, AP Business Writer Stan Choe observed, “But the last time the jobless rate was almost this low, in the late 1990’s, hourly pay rose at 4% to 4.5%.”
 Choe pointed out, “…it would take 158 years for the typical worker at most big companies to make what their CEO did in 2018…”

 The economic divide continues to grow as a fault line that could eventually destroy our American democracy and the capitalist system it has supported.
 What accounts for this divide, which could become a chasm?